TheSil/MAIFI/README.md

 # Version

-Current version in progress is 1.0.0.
+Current version in progress is [1.0.0](v1.md).
 There is no older version.

-# Specification
-The specification describes following messages:
-- GetBoardInfo
-- BoardInfo
-- FlagField
-- RevealField

-## GetBoardInfo
-Request for getting current board state information.

-TODO

-## BoardInfo
-It includes information about board layout, number of mines as well as individual fields state.
-Sent as a response to GetBoardInfo

-TODO

-## FlagField

-Request to flag given field.

-TODO

-## RevealField
-Request to revel given field.

-TODO

 # MAIFI compliant Minesweeper implementations
 Currently there are no compliant implementations.